jingfdev/machine_learning_fruit_detection/README.md

 ## Project Overview

-This project is a machine learning application that uses deep learning to classify fruits and vegetables from images.
+This is a machine learning project that uses deep learning to classify fruits and vegetables from images.
 The system employs a Convolutional Neural Network (CNN) built with TensorFlow/Keras to recognize 36 different types of fruits and vegetables.
-The project includes both training notebooks for model development and a Streamlit web application for real-time prediction.
+This project demonstrates the complete machine learning workflow including data preprocessing, model architecture design, training, and evaluation.

 ### Supported Classes
 The model can recognize the following 36 fruits and vegetables: